-Cyber Monday gaming laptop deals: RTX 30-series notebooks for less than $800
+Cyber Monday Gaming Laptop deals: RTX 30-series notebooks for less than $800

 4. UK office laptop deals

-There are some seriously impressive Cyber Monday gaming laptop deals available right now, so if you thought you'd missed out on some tasty notebook offers with Black Friday sweeping through retailers like some swarm of technological locusts, you needn't worry.
+There are still seriously impressive Cyber Monday gaming laptop deals available, so if you thought you'd missed out on some tasty notebook offers with Black Friday discounts sweeping through retailers like some swarm of technological locusts, you needn't worry.

-There is still a groundswell of great gaming laptop offers left over from Black Friday weekend, and we're confident more will be popping up as we move through Cyber Monday.
-Of course there are gaming laptops lurking in the back of the warehouse, waiting to tempt us further.
+There is still a groundswell of great gaming laptop offers left over from Black Friday itself, and we're confident that as we move through Cyber Monday we'll see some more discounts sneaking out of the back of the warehouse to tempt us further.

 - Amazon - RTX 3050 laptops from Acer and Dell starting at $810